Khaledgarbaya/cra-to-gatsby-workshop/exercise/03-create-client-only-routes/README.md

 > Create pages that only render at runtime in Gatsby

-Client-only routes will exist on the client only and will not correspond to index.html files in an app’s built assets.
+Client-only routes will exist on the client only and will not correspond to `html` files in an app’s built assets.

 ## How to create a client only page?